richardlin047/modin-spreadsheet/README.rst

 Manually testing server-side changes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If the code you need to change is in qgrid's python code, then restart the kernel of the notebook you're in and rerun any qgrid cells to see your changes take effect.
+If the code you need to change is in modin-spreadsheet's python code, then restart the kernel of the notebook you're in and rerun any modin-spreadsheet cells to see your changes take effect.

 Manually testing client-side changes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If the code you need to change is in qgrid's javascript or css code, repeat step 3 to rebuild qgrid's npm package, then refresh the browser tab where you're viewing your notebook to see your changes take effect.
+If the code you need to change is in modin-spreadsheet's javascript or css code, repeat step 3 to rebuild modin-spreadsheet's npm package, then refresh the browser tab where you're viewing your notebook to see your changes take effect.

 Running automated tests